sm2016/clojure_pictures/clojure_pictures/README.md

  If we want encoding message:

 1. Put 2, press Enter
-2. Give path to first basic picture where we want write secret message, press Enter
+2. Give absolute path to first basic picture where we want write secret message (for example D:\pictures\smile.jpg), press Enter
 3. Put secret message, press Enter
 4. We get window with our new picture (with hidden secret message), and we must choose File -> Save as.
 We write name for our     new picture with secret message and save.
    First basic picture and second picture look identical.